 Our data destruction and recycling services are trusted by agencies and enterprises with highly sensitive data all across the country.

-If your company is switching to new servers to prepare for Windows Server End of Life, Exit Technologies has the services that you need.
-Contact us today for a free asset valuation and service quote.
+If your company is switching to new servers to prepare for Windows Server End of Life, you might want to consider Exit Technologies.